-We ran one-way sensitivity analyses to identify the key drivers of model outcomes, using a range of +/-20% for each input described in the model inputs section above.
+We ran one-way sensitivity analyses to identify the key drivers of model outcomes, using available measures of parameter uncertainty (i.e. standard errors) or reasonable ranges for each input described in the model inputs section above.
 Probabilistic sensitivity analyses were also performed by jointly varying all model parameters over 5,000 simulations, then calculating 95% credible range estimates for each model outcome based on the results.
-We used normal distributions for age, gender, severity, and costs, and beta distributions for utilities, initial transitions, probabilities, and rates.
-Finally, we systematically altered the drug cost of dupilumab to estimate the maximum prices that would correspond to given willingness to pay (WTP) thresholds.
+We used normal distributions for age, gender, severity, utilization costs, and WAC; beta distributions for utilities, initial transitions, probabilities, and rates; and gamma distributions for other healthcare costs.
+Additionally, we performed a threshold analysis by systematically altering the price of dupilumab to estimate the maximum prices that would correspond to given willingness to pay (WTP) thresholds.